JeanVydes/rustychain/README.md

 # RustyChain

-A high-performance, type-safe Rust library for building LLM-powered applications.
+A high-performance, type-safe Rust library for building LLM-powered applications, chains, and agents.

 ## Installation